-Pursuant to the Company's formal periodic evaluation process, Board members complete an effectiveness survey as to the performance of the Board, its committees and the individual performance of each Board member.
-These surveys are submitted on a confidential basis and are reviewed by the Chairman of the Corporate Governance and HR Committee.
-The survey completed by the Chairman of the Corporate Governance and HR Committee is submitted to a member of this committee mandated by the other members.
+Pursuant to the Company's annual evaluation process, Board members complete an effectiveness survey as to the performance of the Board, its committees and the individual performance of each Board member.
+These surveys are reviewed, on a confidential basis, by the Chairman of the Corporate Governance and HR Committee.
+The survey of the Chairman of the Corporate Governance and HR Committee is reviewed by a member of such committee mandated by the other members.
 The Chairman of the Corporate Governance and HR Committee meets each Board member individually in order to discuss the surveys and also meets the member of the Corporate Governance and HR Committee responsible for his assessment.

 A global evaluation of the performance of the Board, its committees and Board members is presented to the Board by the Chairman of the Corporate Governance and HR Committee.
 The evaluation of the Board and the committees takes into account their responsibilities as set forth in their respective mandates, and the evaluation of the directors for whom a position description has been established (see "Position Descriptions") takes into account their responsibilities as set forth therein.
 The evaluation also takes into consideration the competencies, qualifications, knowledge and experience present within the Board, and those that should be developed and/or acquired.
 At all times, Board members are free to discuss among themselves the performance of a fellow director, or submit such a matter to the Chairman of the Corporate Governance and HR Committee, who ensures the implementation of appropriate measures to deal with any concern regarding the effectiveness of the Board and its various committees.
-As Board members are elected annually, the Corporate Governance and HR Committee takes into account each director's performance when recommending to the Board nominees for election of Board members at the next annual general meeting of shareholders and when recommending the composition of the committees, as well as their Chairmen for approval by the Board.
+As Board members are elected annually, the Corporate Governance and HR Committee takes into account each director's performance when recommending nominees to the Board for election at the next annual meeting of shareholders and when making recommendations regarding the composition of the committees, as well as their Chairmen for approval by the Board.